true0717/AI-Assistant-Mercur/README.md

 # What is Mercur?

-<a href="https://www.mercurjs.com/">Mercur</a> is the first truly limitless open source marketplace platform that combines the simplicity of SaaS with the freedom of open source.
-Built on [MedusaJS](https://github.com/medusajs/medusa) 2.0, it empowers businesses to create custom marketplaces without choosing between ownership and ease of use.

 Mercur is a platform to start, customize, manage, and scale your marketplace for every business model with a modern technology stack.

 ## Why Choose Mercur?